tdickardsoftware/LEDA-ProjectPortal/Documentation/Designs/Activities/Scheduling.md

 # Design for Scheduling
-The purpose for this design is to add functionality to support schedules, the goal is to add the ability to view, create, edit, export, or delete a schedule.
+The purpose for this design is to add functionality to support schedules, the goal is to add the ability to view, create, edit, or delete a schedule.

 ## Creating a table in PostgreSQL
 table name: leda_schedule